 This section explains the scope of the standard – i.e. what it is for and what it encompasses.
 It introduces the requirements of an environmental management system that supports the fundamental ‘environmental pillar’ of sustainability, together with the key intended outcomes of a management system including:

 This section also makes clear that any organization claiming compliance with the revised standard should have incorporated all requirements of the standard within their environmental management system.

 2. Normative references

-As with ISO 14001:2004 there are no normative references associated with ISO 14001:2015.
-The clause is included simply in order to maintain consistent alignment with the ISO High Level Structure (HLS).
+There are no normative references associated with ISO 14001:2015.
+The clause is included simply in order to maintain consistent alignment with the ISO High-Level Structure (HLS).

 Some of the core concepts of ISO 14001:2015 are:

 |Context of the organization||The range of issues that can affect, positively or negatively, the way an organization manages its environmental responsibilities.|